python/cpython/Doc/library/__main__.rst

 1. The ``__name__ == '__main__'`` statement
 2. The ``__main__.py`` file in Python packages

-Each of these mechanisms are related to Python :ref:`tut-modules`; both how users interact with them as well as how they interact with each other.
-See :ref:`tut-modules` for details.
+Each of these mechanisms are related to Python modules; both how users interact with them as well as how they interact with each other.
+See section :ref:`tut-modules`.

 ``__name__ == '__main__'``